glolichen/lios/journal.md

 3. (write a layer of abstraction, the virtual filesystem (VFS), but I probably won't)
 4. filesystem (such as FAT or ext2)

+### Nasty bug

+There is a nasty physical memory allocation bug.
+In the past we assumed that the available physical memory is contiguous and starts at the end of the kernel.
+This is of course not the case as there are a bunch of random UEFI, architecture or other sections fragmenting our available memory.
+Fixed by rewriting how the PMM is initialized (by adding "blocks" of available memory instead of all at once).

+Implemented in `b0f7b63`.

 ## VGA graphical mode

 In the past, we used VGA text mode.
 This was a nice system.
 We could just write an ASCII code to a certain memory offset and that letter is displayed automatically.